galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 Using real-life data and standard tools that are (mostly) available in Galaxy the tutorial demonstrates the principles behind a variety of methods used to estimate phylogenetic trees from aligned sequence data or distance data.

+This is not a "how to" tutorial, but is instead aimed at giving you a better understanding of the principles of how the methods work.

 The exercises are beginner level, but you should know how molecular sequence data is produced and what it looks like.
 Maybe you've even built phylogenetic trees before but want to know more about the principles behind the tools.

-This tutorial does not cover workflows from read data to phylogeny, multiple sequence alignment or Bayesian methods.
+This tutorial does not cover workflows all the way from read data to phylogeny, multiple sequence alignment or Bayesian methods.
 We’ve included recommended reading and tutorials on these topics in the resources section.

 ## Scope:
 **We will cover:**